 Course and programme information here >>>

-Contact: Course director
+Contact: Course Director

-Contact: School administrator
+Contact: School Manager

-Dr Conor Lucey, MA Art History
+Dr Conor Lucey, Director, MA Art History

 Tel: + 353 1 716 8549

-Mrs Elizabeth Varley, School Administrator
+Mrs Elizabeth Varley, School Manager

 Tel: + 353 1 716 8162 / Fax: + 353 1 716 8453

 The MA in Cultural Policy and Arts Management is a one-year full-time course running from September to August.
 It enables participants to understand the theory and practice of cultural policy and arts management and encourages research expertise.
 It is relevant to those developing professional careers in arts and cultural management, including the heritage and cultural industries.
-Our mission is to produce ‘reflective practitioners’ – people who can manage people and resources effectively on a day-to-day basis while having a sophisticated grasp of the philosophical values and cultural issues that condition the environment in which the contemporary cultural manager works.
+Our mission is to produce ‘reflexive practitioners’ – people who can manage people and resources effectively on a day-to-day basis while having a sophisticated grasp of the philosophical values and cultural issues that condition the environment in which the contemporary cultural manager works.

 The learning experience of participating in our MA programme is one in which you will be challenged by lecturers and fellow-students to think deeply about culture and society, the role and value of the arts and heritage, and to reflect upon how you can develop your own management skills to be an effective leader or team player in a cultural organisation.
 In recent years, the taught MA course has attracted an increasing number of high calibre international students, which has helped to enrich the learning experience for all participants.